Peking University Third Hospital

-Peking University Third Hospital (PUTH, PUH3, 北京大学第三医院) is public district general hospital was founded in 1958 under the supervision of the Ministry of Health.
-It is affiliated with Peking University including 36 clinical departments and 1,752 clinic beds.
+Peking University Third Hospital (PUTH, PUH3, 北京大学第三医院) is a public district general hospital that was founded in 1958 under the supervision of the Ministry of Health.
+It is affiliated with Peking University, has 36 clinical departments, and 1,752 clinic beds.
 The hospital is a combination of medical services, medical education/teaching, research and prevention as well as health care, comprehensive hospital in the first-rate of three levels that set by China government.